BuildOnViction/privacyjs/README.md

 ### ROADMAP
 - [x] Finish high-level apis that able to interact with smart-contracts and precompiled contracts on test net includes ringct, deposit, balance, privatesend and withdraw
 - [x] Privacy protocol - turn any TRC20, TRC21 token to privacy token
-- Integrated to tomowallet web and integrated bullet proof, demo on testnet
+- [x] Integrated to tomowallet web and integrated bullet proof, demo on testnet
-- Integrate to Maxbet, standardlize the transaction flow for Dapp.

 Usage
 -----